-5. Install a signed X.509v2 certificate into the cryptographic module.
+5. Install a signed X.509 certificate into the cryptographic module.

-CN Series cryptographic modules supports X.509v2 Certificate Signing Requests (CSRs) and will accept certificates signed by the remote management application CM7 (when acting as a CA) as well as certificates signed by External CAs.
-In both cases each CN Series cryptographic module supplies upon request an unsigned X.509v2 certificate containing the module's details and either a 2048 bit Public RSA key or an ECDSA Public key using NIST P-256, P-384 or P-521 curves.
+CN Series cryptographic modules support legacy V1/V2 and V3 X.509 Certificate Signing Requests (CSRs) and will accept certificates signed by the remote management application (when acting as a CA) as well as certificates signed by External CAs.
+In both cases each CN Series cryptographic module supplies upon request an unsigned X.509 certificate containing the module's details and either a 2048 bit Public RSA key or an ECDSA Public key using NIST P-256, P-384 or P-521 curves.

-The administrator then takes the CSR and has it signed by either the trusted local CA (the remote management application CM7 for X.509v2 certificates using either a 2048 bit Public RSA key or an ECDSA Public key using NIST P-256, P-384 or P-521 curves) or an external CA for X.509v2 certificates using either a 2048 or 4096 bit Public RSA key or an ECDSA Public key using NIST P-256, P-384 or P-521 curves.
+The administrator then takes the CSR and has it signed by either the trusted local CA (the remote management application for V1/2/3 certificates) or an external CA for V3 certificates.
 For a typical deployment this procedure is repeated for all cryptographic modules in the network and the signed certificates are installed in to each module.

-After an X.509v2 certificate has been installed into CN Series module the administrator can create supervisor and operator accounts.
+After an X.509 certificate has been installed into CN Series module the administrator can create supervisor and operator accounts.

-At this point the CN9000 Series Encryptor is able to encrypt in accordance with the configured security policy; the ENT key on the front panel is disabled; and the default factory account has been removed.
+At this point the CN6000 Series Encryptor is able to encrypt in accordance with the configured security policy; the ENT key on the front panel is disabled; and the default factory account has been removed.

 - 6. Ensure the encryptor is in FIPS 140-2 mode (default setting) via the Senetas CM7 remote management applications' Management-Access tab.
-See Figure 14 for details. - 7.
+See Figure 18 for details. - 7.
 Configure the security policy to enable encrypted tunnels with other CN Series modules.